The desert elephants of Mali |

 Already there is evidence of positive impact on resource management in the Banzena hinterland.
 There are vastly fewer cattle at Banzena, and water management systems are proving effective.
 One Banzena elder observed "this water-hole has never held water beyond the beginning of September, until this year, and look at it now [full] at the beginning of December."
 In addition to improving water levels in the lake for the elephants, the relocation has provided a cleaner drinking water supply for the communities, with the families at the new site reporting that stomachaches have ceased since drinking water from the pump.

 Unfortunately, during the lawless period of conflict in the region, the boreholes were senselessly sabotaged by jihadis, along with the destruction of a bridge and dam at a critical section of the Gossi river.
-The breach of this dam has meant water has drained out of the lake and out of the lakes of the whole of the drainage way to the north, vastly reducing the area available for use by herders from the river to the north, increasing pressure on resources and potential conflict between communities and with elephants.
-ICFC has provided support for timely repairs, which is urgent to demonstrate to local communities that their damage does not mean the end of the project.
+The breach of this dam has meant water has drained out of the lake and out of the lakes of the whole of the drainage way to the north, vastly reducing the area available for use by herders from the river to the north.
+Combined with poor rains in 2013, this increased pressure on resources and potential conflict between communities and with elephants.
+ICFC has provided support for timely repairs of the boreholes, which is urgent to demonstrate to local communities that their damage does not mean the end of the project.
+In the context of these elevated pressures, we worked with communities to modify resource management systems and establish systems for protection of infrastructure.
+We also worked with government to establish 12 forester positions at Banzena to assist with enforcement.

 Governance and Management of Elephant Reserve and Pastoral ReserveIn recent years elephant conservation has been advanced through community and inter-communal conventions that designate areas as protected elephant habitat.
 Building on this success, we supported communities in formulating conventions reserving Lake Banzena for elephant use, governing use of boreholes at the relocation site, and establishing a new system of pastoral reserves.